anuragsarna/Java_Core_Vena_Assignments/README.md

-💻 Java Core - Vena Assignments
+💻 Java Core - Vena Assignments <br>

-Welcome to the repository for Java Core Assignments as part of the Vena Training Program.
+***Welcome to the repository for Java Core Assignments as part of the Vena Training Program.
-This repo includes hands-on projects and worksheets designed to reinforce core Java concepts.
+This repo includes hands-on projects and worksheets designed to reinforce core Java concepts.***

 📘 Assignment 1 – Worksheet covering 10 foundational Java questions
 (Includes object-oriented concepts, data types, control structures, and more) <br>